noubre/seekdeep/README.md

 # SeekDeep

-A P2P-enabled desktop application that interfaces with a local LLM (Ollama) using Pear Runtime, Hyperswarm, and Hypercore crypto, Node, and b4a.
+A P2P-enabled desktop application that interfaces with local LLMs (Ollama) using Pear Runtime, Hyperswarm, and Hypercore technologies.

-## Features
+## Key Features

-- Clean, minimalist UI for interacting with local LLMs
-- P2P networking via Hyperswarm for decentralized connections
+- **P2P Networking**: Decentralized connections via Hyperswarm without central servers
-- Direct P2P communication protocol for sharing LLM capabilities
+- **LLM Integration**: Direct interface with Ollama for local LLM access
-- Streaming responses from LLM for real-time feedback
+- **Dual Chat Modes**:
+  - Collaborative mode where all peers see all messages
+  - Private mode where each peer has a separate conversation
+- **Model Sharing**: Host shares available models with connected peers
-- **Markdown rendering** for rich, formatted LLM responses
+- **Markdown Rendering**: Rich formatting of LLM responses
-- **Collaborative and individual chat modes** for flexible peer interactions
-- Display of "thinking" content from LLMs that expose it
+- **Thinking Content Display**: Visibility into the LLM's reasoning process if available
+- **Response Streaming**: Real-time display of LLM responses as they're generated
-- Built with Pear Runtime for cross-platform desktop support
+- **Cross-Platform**: Built with Pear Runtime for desktop support
-- Keyboard shortcuts for improved productivity (Ctrl/Cmd + Enter to submit)
-- Supports multiple concurrent peers in both collaborative and individual modes
-- Robust mode management to maintain consistent experience across peers